 Your lips bubble and slurp, a sweet shik-shik suckle of air as I curl around you

 An earlier version of There Will Be No Lace was commended and published (print) in the New Writer Magazine, as part of their 2011 Prose and Poetry Competition.
-The magazine is no longer running and I’m delighted that the story has found its final home at Flashback Fiction.
+The magazine is no longer running and I’m delighted that the new, edited version of the story has found its final home at Flashback Fiction.